Learning Invariant Representations for Reinforcement Learning without Reconstruction: Generalization Bounds and Links to Causal Inference

-\begin{theorem}[Task Generalization] Given an encoder $\phi:\mathcal{S}\mapsto \mathcal{Z}$ that maps observations to a latent bisimulation metric representation where $||\phi(\obs_i) - \phi(\obs_j)||_2:=\tilde{d}(\obs_i,\obs_j)$, $\phi$ encodes information about all the causal ancestors of the reward $AN(R)$. \end{theorem}
+\begin{theorem}[Task Generalization] Given an encoder $\phi:\mathcal{S}\mapsto \mathcal{Z}$ that maps observations to a latent bisimulation metric representation where $||\phi(\obs_i) - \phi(\obs_j)||_1:=\tilde{d}(\obs_i,\obs_j)$, $\mathcal{Z}$ encodes information about all the causal ancestors of the reward $AN(R)$. \end{theorem}

 Proof in appendix.
 This result shows that the learned representation will generalize to unseen reward functions, as long as the new reward function has a subset of the same causal ancestors.
 As an example, a representation learned for a robot to walk will likely generalize to learning to run, because the reward function depends on forward velocity and all the factors that contribute to forward velocity.
 However, that representation will not generalize to picking up objects, as those objects will be ignored by the learned representation, since they are not likely to be causal ancestors of a reward function designed for walking. \cref{thm:general_reward} shows that the learned representation will be robust to spurious correlations, or changes in factors that are not in $AN(R)$.
-This complements \cref{thm:v_lipschitz}, that the representation is a minimal sufficient statistic of the optimal value function, improving generalization over non-minimal representations.
+This complements \cref{thm:v_lipschitz}, that the representation is a minimal sufficient statistic of the optimal value function, improving generalization over non-minimal representations. \begin{theorem}[$V^*$ is Lipschitz with respect to $\tilde{d}$] Let $V^*$ be the optimal value function for a given discount factor $\gamma$.
+If $c\geq \gamma$, then $V^*$ is Lipschitz continuous with respect to $\tilde{d}$ with Lipschitz constant $\frac{1}{1-c}$, where $\tilde{d}$ is a $\pi^*$-bisimulation metric. \end{theorem} See Theorem 5.1 in \citet{ferns2004bisimulation} for proof.
 We show empirical validation of these findings in \cref{sec:gen_results}.